lm2-poly/curve-my-gcode/README.md

 or

-Case #2 : You want to curve an already flat G-code, which probably come from the slicing of a flat part. *For this case, go to Step 2*
+Case #2 : You want to curve an already flat G-code, which probably comes from the slicing of a flat part. *For this case, go to Step 2*

 **Step 1 : Obtain a flat G-code**
 * Before running the Matlab code, you need to have modeled a part which contains a certain curved surface that you want to print according to the base radius (radius at the part's base or first layer radius) and have exported the .STL file, ready for import in Simplify3D.